SeongGino/QMamehook/README.md

 # QMamehook
 ###### "We have MAMEHOOKER at home."

-A bare-bones implementation of a MAME network output client, made primarily for compatible lightgun systems, using MAMEHOOKER-compatible *`gamename.ini`* files.
+A bare-bones implementation of a MAME network output client, made primarily for compatible lightgun systems, using [MAMEHOOKER](https://dragonking.arcadecontrols.com/static.php?page=aboutmamehooker)-compatible *`gamename.ini`* files.

 ### Why WOULD you use this over MAMEHOOKER?
- - Cross-platform: i.e, works natively on Linux for native emulators, and (in theory) should work similarly for Windows.
+ - Cross-platform: i.e, works natively on Linux for native emulators, and the same code runs just as well on Windows.
  - Modern: Built on C++ & QT5/6, and made to interface with the MAME network output *standard*, meaning implicit support e.g. for RetroArch cores that use TCP localhost:8000 for feeding force feedback events.
  - Small & Simple: runs in the background with a single command, no admin privileges necessary.
  - Designed for light guns: Made for and exclusively compatible with the serial port interface used by PC light gun systems (which currently is [IR-GUN4ALL](https://github.com/SeongGino/ir-light-gun-plus) and [GUN4IR](https://forum.arcadecontrols.com/index.php/topic,161189.0.html)).